cooolgamer/Custom-Homemenu-3DS/README.md

 * On the Mod HomeMenu script, select "install", select "HomeMenu_edited.cia" and unlock permissions
 * It will ask to create a NAND backup, select "yes" and wait
 * When finished, press A and start, the custom homemenu is installed!
+## Luma Redshift method
+* Make sure that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.)
+* Download the "For luma Redshift" archive and uncompress it
+* Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
 Enjoy!
 # How to uninstall?
 * Launch godmode9